Alonso-del-Arte/chess/doc/Terminology.md

 ## C

+* **Candidate master** &mdash; An official title awarded by FIDE to some good players who might eventualy meet the requirements for international master or grandmaster.
 * **Capture** &mdash; The act of taking an opponent's piece and moving it off the board.
 Only knights can jump over intervening pieces of either side to capture.
 Only pawns capture in a different way from their non-capture moves, and